10 Important Things To Know About Alzheimer’s Progression

 Alzheimer's can also cause difficulty judging distances or figuring out the color of an item.
 You may experience poor judgment or make impulsive decisions.
 If you think the symptoms you're experiencing point to Alzheimer's disease, it may be beneficial to talk to your doctor about a neurological referral.

-3. There are multiple stages of Alzheimer's disease
+3. There are multiple stages of dementia and Alzheimer's disease

 Alzheimer's disease can develop slowly, and one may not see the signs of the disease until it has progressed.
 It can be best to catch Alzheimer's in the early stages so the individual can slow down the progress with medical support.